 It is important to know that unprotected anal sex carries a high risk of STI transmission.
 This is because the lining of the anus is very fragile and does not self-lubricate.
 This makes it easier for micro tears to occur during intercourse.
 These micro tears are small and someone may not feel them.
 Micro tears can create a direct line to someone's blood and can therefore lead to STI transmission.

 Using condoms during anal sex will reduce the risk of STI transmission.
 Using lubrication is also a good idea because lubrication helps reduce the risk of micro tears, and will help reduce the risk of the condom breaking.
-Only water-based lubrication should be used when using latex condoms.
-Oil-based lubrication (like Vaseline, lotions, etc) will break down the material in the condom.

 I am a 14 year old male.
 I am gay, but I have told no one…I’m extremely scared to tell my parents or friends, in fear of rejection, or even being kicked out of the house, verbal abuse, etc. I am also wanting to create something safe for my body that I can use for anal masturbation, but I’m also worried about accidentally harming myself.
 I’ve lied on medical papers, marking them to say I’m straight in fear of my parents finding out I’m gay.
 What should I do?